Archdiocese of Chicago: 1800 to 1840

 In 1789, Pope Pius VI erected the Diocese of Baltimore, covering the entire United States.
 In 1822, Alexander Beaubien became the first person to be baptized as a Catholic in Chicago.
 By 1826, the Vatican had created the Diocese of St. Louis, covering Illinois and other areas of the American Midwest.

 In 1833, Jesuit missionaries in Chicago wrote to Bishop Joseph Rosati of St. Louis, pleading for a priest to serve the 100 Catholics in the city.
-In response, Rosati appointed Reverend John Saint Cyr. a French priest, as the first resident priest in Chicago.
+In response, Rosati appointed John Saint Cyr. a French priest, as the first resident priest in Chicago.
 Saint Cyr celebrated his first mass in a log cabin on Lake Street in 1833.
 At a cost of $400, Saint Cyr constructed St. Mary, a small wooden church near Lake and State Streets.
 The first Catholic church in the city, it was dedicated in 1833.
 The next year, Bishop Simon Bruté of the new Diocese of Vincennes in Indiana, visited Chicago.
 He found only one priest serving over 400 Catholics.
 Brulé asked permission from Rosati to send several priests from Vincennes to Chicago.

-In 1837, Saint Cyr retired as pastor of St. Mary and was replaced by Reverend James O'Meara.
+In 1837, Saint Cyr retired as pastor of St. Mary and was replaced by James O'Meara.
 He moved St. Mary to another wooden structure at Wabash Avenue and Madison Street.
 When O'Meara left Chicago, Saint Palais demolished the wooden church and replaced it with a brick structure.

 1840 to 1850

 Pope Gregory XVI erected the Diocese of Chicago on November 28, 1843.
 It included all of the State of Illinois, taking territory from the Dioceses of St. Louis and Vincennes.
-In 1844, Gregory XVI named Reverend William Quarter of Ireland as the first bishop of Chicago.
+In 1844, Gregory XVI named William Quarter of Ireland as the first bishop of Chicago.
 On his arrival in Chicago, Quarter summoned a synod of the 32 priests to begin the organization of the diocese.

 Quarter secured the passage of a state law in 1845 that declared the bishop of Chicago an incorporated entity, giving him the power to hold real estate and other property in trust for religious purposes.
 This law would allow Quarter and future prelates to construct churches, colleges, and universities in the archdiocese.

 Quarter invited the Sisters of Mercy to come to Chicago in 1846.
 Over the next six years, the sisters founded schools, two orphanages and an academy.
 One of their projects was the St. Xavier Female Seminary, a secondary school that attracted students from wealthy Catholic and Protestant families.
 St. Mary of the Lake University, the first university or college in Chicago, opened in 1846.
 Quarter died on April 10, 1848.

-On October 3, 1848, Pope Pius IX appointed Reverend James Van de Velde of the Society of Jesus as the second bishop of Chicago.
+On October 3, 1848, Pope Pius IX appointed James Van de Velde of the Society of Jesus as the second bishop of Chicago.
 During his brief tenure in Chicago, Van de Velde built two elementary schools, a night school for adults, an employment office, and a boarding house for working women.
 After the 1849 cholera outbreak in Chicago, he established residences for the many children orphaned by the epidemic.